Abhar: History

 In 1091, the Nizari Ismailis seized Sanamkuh, a fortress located in the environs of Abhar.
 They controlled until 1096, when they were repelled by the sultan of the Seljuk Empire, Berkyaruq (r.
 1094–1105).
 In 1167, Abhar was attacked by a force led by Inanaj, a commander of the Eldiguzid dynasty of Azerbaijan.
 Supported by soldiers sent by the Khwarazmshah Ala al-Din Tekish (r.
 1172–1200) of the Anushtegin dynasty, Inanaj ran rampant in the town, capturing the women and children before going back to Khwarazm.
 In 1217, the Khwarazmshah Muhammad II (r.
 1200–1220) conquered Abhar.

 Abhar is described in some detail by Hamdallah Mustawfi, who in the 14th-century served as governor of the town along with some other places.
 He estimated that the length of the ramparts was 5,500 gams (paces/strides).
 He commended the produce of the town, which encompassed of grain and large amount of fruits, especially the Sijistani pears, Bu Ali plums and black cherries.
-He also reported that the residents of Abhar had fair skin and were adherants of the Shafi'i school, and that the grave of Shaykh Abu Bakr ibn Tahir al-Tayyar al-Abhari was located there.
+He also reported that the residents of Abhar had fair skin and were adherents of the Shafi'i school, and that the grave of Shaykh Abu Bakr ibn Tahir al-Tayyar al-Abhari was located there.

 The 17th-century French traveler Jean-Baptiste Tavernier, who had been to Abhar, reported the place in his 1676 book Les six voyages en Turquie, en Perse et aux Indes as a sizable, ancient town that was now in ruins and home to a community of Armenians.
 Another French traveler, Jean Chardin, who had been to Abhar in 1673, reported that the place had seen several massacres and devastations.
 He added that the town had large gardens despite having little more than 2,500 houses.
 He described its inhabitants as Persian-speaking, contrary to its previous populace, which spoke Turkic.

 Comte Laurent de Sercey, writing in 1840, reported that Abhar had 800–900 inhabitants and 200 houses.
 Zayn al-Abidin Shirvani (died 1837), however, reported that Abhar had 700 houses.
 During the rule of the Qajar shah of Iran, Naser al-Din Shah Qajar (r.
 1848–1896), the royal artillery used Abhar as one of their central bases.